-Future work includes running cycled DA experiments using the KENDA system to assess the 656 impact of the NBC method on the forecast accuracy when assimilating clear- and cloudy-sky infrared brightness temperatures.
-Additional experiments will be necessary to explore the ability of 658 the method to remove biases from the OMB departures when the simulated brightness tempera-659 tures and cloud top heights are used as the BC predictors rather than their observed counterparts.
-660 Preliminary results indicate that predictors derived from the NWP model cloud field rather than the 661 observations have a smaller impact on the overall statistics as measured by reductions in variance; 662 however, they were still able to effectively remove the conditional biases across most of the distribution when higher order Taylor series terms were used.
-These results also indicate that it may 664 be necessary to use up to a 4th order polynomial to remove the bias if the NWP-derived quantities 665 are used rather than their observed counterparts.
-A more detailed assessment of this sensitivity is currently underway.
-Additional experiments will also be necessary to explore the ability of the

-NBC method to remove biases from infrared bands that are sensitive to the land surface or other atmospheric constituents such as ozone, as well as for all-sky microwave and visible radiances.
+Future work includes running cycled DA experiments using the KENDA system to assess the impact of the NBC method on the forecast accuracy when assimilating clear- and cloudy-sky infrared brightness temperatures.
+Additional experiments will be necessary to explore the ability of the method to remove biases from the OMB departures when the simulated brightness temperatures and cloud-top heights are used as the BC predictors rather than their observed counterparts.
+Preliminary results indicate that predictors derived from the NWP model cloud field rather than the observations have a smaller impact on the overall statistics as measured by reductions in variance; however, they were still able to effectively remove the conditional biases across most of the distribution when higher-order Taylor series terms were used.
+These results also indicate that it may be necessary to use up to a fourth-order polynomial to remove the bias if the NWP-derived quantities are used rather than their observed counterparts.
+A more detailed assessment of this sensitivity is currently under way.
+Additional experiments will also be necessary to explore the ability of the NBC method to remove biases from infrared bands that are sensitive to the land surface or other atmospheric constituents such as ozone, as well as for all-sky microwave and visible radiances.

-Though the NBC method used in this paper was implemented as a static, off-line method, it 670 could also be incorporated into online methods such as VarBC through inclusion of additional nonlinear predictors.
-For example, the VarBC system at the Met Office uses Legendre polynomial 672 predictors to remove residual scan biases and Fourier predictors to correct complex orbital biases 673 in some satellite sensors (Cameron and Bell, 2016).
-Higher order predictors, such as the quadratic form of the temperature lapse rate and 4th order polynomial of the satellite angle bias, are also widely used in operational VarBC systems.
-Zhu et al. (2015) recently showed that inclusion of 676 a quadratic aircraft ascent/descent term reduced the bias when assimilating aircraft temperature observations.
-Results from the current study could be used to help inform the development of 678 operational DA systems as they continue to expand into all-sky satellite DA.
-Finally, many of the 679 all-sky OMB departure distributions exhibited narrow peaks and fat tails that could potentially be 680 better represented using a Huber norm (Huber 1972) representation, which has been shown to lead to improved quality control and more observations being assimilated (Tavolato and Isaken 2015).
-682 Further research is necessary to determine if using a Huber norm in combination with the NBC 683 method can improve existing quality control methods by identifying erroneous observations after the nonlinear conditional biases have been removed from the distribution.
-This approach could 685 potentially preserve more cloud-affected observations where nonlinear biases are more prevalent, 686 thereby leading to additional observations being assimilated in sensitive areas of the domain.
+Though the NBC method used in this paper was implemented as a static, offline method, it could also be incorporated into online methods such as VarBC through inclusion of additional nonlinear predictors.
+For example, the VarBC system at the Met Office uses Legendre polynomial predictors to remove residual scan biases and Fourier predictors to correct complex orbital biases in some satellite sensors (Cameron and Bell 2016).
+Higher-order predictors, such as the quadratic form of the temperature lapse rate and fourth-order polynomial of the satellite angle bias, are also widely used in operational VarBC systems.
+Zhu et al. (2015) recently showed that inclusion of a quadratic aircraft ascent/descent term reduced the bias when assimilating aircraft temperature observations.
+Results from the current study could be used to help inform the development of operational DA systems as they continue to expand into all-sky satellite DA.
+Finally, many of the allsky OMB departure distributions exhibited narrow peaks and fat tails that could potentially be better represented using a Huber norm (Huber 1972) representation, which has been shown to lead to improved quality control and more observations being assimilated (Tavolato and Isaksen 2015).
+Further research is necessary to determine if using a Huber norm in combination with the NBC method can improve existing quality control methods by identifying erroneous observations after the nonlinear conditional biases have been removed from the distribution.
+This approach could potentially preserve more cloud-affected observations where nonlinear biases are more prevalent, thereby leading to additional observations being assimilated in sensitive areas of the domain.